CPLI FAQs

 See Apply for a CPLI membership for more information.

-You need to have gained both educational qualifications and years of experience in Life Insurance specific to claims, underwriters and rehabilitation professionals.
+You need to have gained both educational qualifications and years of experience in Life Insurance specific to claims, underwriters, rehabilitation professionals and product.

 No – CPLI accreditation is specific to life insurance only.
 It is about both your education and experience gained in life insurance only.